PythonWorkshop/intro-to-nlp-with-pytorch/README.md

 # Local Installation
 * Make sure you are running Python 3.6+
-* Install the requirements
-    * pip install -r requirements.txt
+* Install the requirements: `pip install -r requirements.txt`
-* Run the notebooks
+* Run the notebooks: `jupyter notebook`
-    * jupyter notebook
 * Inside Jupyter in your web browser, navigate to the tutorials and open the notebooks to run them.